okiwan/engineering-manager/feedback.md

 # Giving feedback

 The goal of this guide is to define a basic methodology to follow when giving feedback.
-The final goal is to provide to the engineer some constructive feedback which includes:
+The final goal is to provide to the employee some constructive feedback which includes:

 * Reinforce positivie feedback you have for them
 * Provide a set of suggestions for improvement, that will cover the negative feedback